CapTen101/VLC-docs/userguide/audio.rst

 Audio
 #####

-VLC can play several audio formats: .asf, .avi, .divx, .dv, .mxf, .ogg, .gm, .ps, .ts, .vob, and .wmv.
-It can convert audio tracks and use several visualizations.
+The VLC media player can play several audio formats:
+.asf, .avi, .divx, .dv, .mxf, .ogg, .gm, .ps, .ts, .vob, and .wmv.
+It can also convert audio tracks and use several visualizations.

-Note: The commands in the Audio menu are only enabled when an audio file is being played.
+.. note:: The commands in the Audio menu are only enabled when an audio file is being played.

 **********************
 Playing an audio track
 **********************

-To play a track:
+To play a track, follow the steps below:

-Select Open File in the Media menu.
+1. Select Open File in the Media menu.
-Select an audio file and click on the VLC - Play button.
-The selected track is played.
+2. Select an audio file and click on the Play button.
+Immediately after that, the selected track will be played on my VLC.

 ***********************************
 Enabling and disabling audio tracks